-How are we helping?
+How did we help?

-In particular, the research aims to:
+In particular, the research aimed to:

-- assess the governance structures and supply chain of non-profit regulatory models
+- assess the governance structures and supply chain of non-profit regulatory models;

-- identify evidence related to the effect of non-profit regulatory models on the illegal market as well as public order and safety, and
+- identify evidence related to the effect of non-profit regulatory models on the illegal market as well as public order and safety; and

 - understand which non-profit regulatory models might help to mitigate potential social and health harms associated with cannabis use.

 The research not only focuses on models already implemented with regards to cannabis, but also considered theoretical proposals brought forward in this area, as well as evidence concerning non-profit regulatory models applied to other substances and activities.